Is Shinjuku Kabukicho Safe at Night? 2026 Honest Guide to Scams & Safe Spots

 You can visit Kabukicho by yourself if your goal is to walk around, take photos, see the Godzilla Head, and eat at restaurants you have chosen in advance.
 The area becomes riskier when you want to improvise a full night of bar hopping without Japanese language skills, reservations, or local knowledge.

 If you are mainly interested in food and nightlife, it can be worth joining a guided food tour.
-A guide does not make nightlife risk disappear completely, but it does reduce the biggest Kabukicho problem: accidentally entering the wrong venue because someone on the street convinced you to.
+A guide does not make nightlife risk disappear completely, but it can reduce the biggest Kabukicho problem: accidentally entering the wrong venue because someone on the street convinced you to.

 If you plan to explore independently, it is also worth reading up on Japanese izakaya rules and etiquette before your night out.